Whirlpool Dishwasher Spray Arms Not Spinning

 Frequently Asked Questions

-How do I check if my Whirlpool dishwasher spray arms are spinning?
+How do I check if my Whirlpool dishwasher spray arms are actually spinning?

 Why does only the upper rack come out dirty in my Whirlpool dishwasher?